It’s officially Afternoon Tea Week on 9-15 August.

 With the evening meal served at eight o’clock in the evening, the Duchess would become hungry during the afternoon.
 Thus, she began requesting a tray of tea, bread and butter and cake to be delivered to her room.
 This quickly became a habit and she began inviting friends to join her.

-The trend spread and Afternoon tea became a fashionable social event.
-During the 1880s, upper-class and society women would change into long gowns, gloves and hats for their afternoon tea that was served in the drawing room.
+The trend spread and Afternoon Tea became a fashionable social event.
+During the 1880s, upper-class and society women would change into long gowns, gloves and hats for their afternoon tea, which was served in the drawing room.